Did You Know?

 · Use paper towels to touch handles; flush with lid closed.

-· Safety and environmental protection:
+· Safety and Gentle:

 · Economic and environmentally friendly: